-Does CBD Show Up on a Drug Test?
+Does Hemp Show Up on a Drug Test?

-As one of the most popular and talked-about natural supplements today, many may be tempted to give CBD a try.
+As one of the most popular and talked-about natural supplements today, many may be tempted to give Hemp a try.
 However, new users are often hesitant to try this hemp-derived supplement due to fears that it might cause them to fail routine drug tests and put their employment opportunities at risk.
-In fact, “Will CBD show up on a drug test?” is one of the most common questions we get every week.
+In fact, “Will Hemp show up on a drug test?” is one of the most common questions we get every week.

 Why We Drug Test

 Workplace drug testing practices originated in the 1980s after President Reagan signed an executive order requiring federal agencies and contractors to test their employees for illegal substances.